bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/navbar.md

 ## Color schemes

 `BNavbar` supports the standard Bootstrap v5 available background color variants.
-Set the variant prop to one of the following values to change the background color: primary, secondary, success, info, warning, danger, dark, light, or any of the \*-subtle variants.
+Set the `variant` prop to one of the following values to change the background color: primary, secondary, success, info, warning, danger, dark, light, or any of the \*-subtle variants.

-Control the text color by setting `data-bs-theme` prop to `dark` for use with dark background color variants, or `light` for light background color variants.
+If the `variant` property is set, control the text color by setting `data-bs-theme` prop to `dark` for use with dark background color variants, or `light` for light background color variants.

+`BNavbar` will conform to the current color theme if the `variant` prop is not set.

 ## Placement